 - Power amplifiers, monitor amps, guitar amps, or anything particularly higher power could introduce noise.

 Longer cables pick up more noise, this is often in very long runs, but it is often sensible and safer to use the shortest practical cable length.

 Cable coils form an electrical inductor that can pick up noise.
 This can transfer noise to your audio signals if you have a noisy electromagnetic source nearby (computer, lights, etc.).

 Wool and other similar fabrics build up static electricity (static).
 When enough static builds up, this can result in noise and discharges into your interface or other equipment.

-Avoid having similar material carpets, rugs, blinds, curtains etc. around.
+Avoid having similar material carpets, rugs, blinds, curtains, etc around.
 We test all our devices thoroughly against static, but, in more unusual situations, static can build up to a few thousand volts before discharging a spark.
 This can then damage equipment.

 Potentially ridiculous-sounding but a 'floating'* human body as an antenna can transfer hum to an unbalanced setup.

 You can remove your socks to reduce the resistance between your skin and the ground reference.
-This provides a path for electrons to flow and stops noise transferring to your system.
+This provides a path for electrons to flow and stops noise from transferring to your system.
 This noise can commonly be found on guitar pickups✝.

 ✝ More information on different causes of noise whilst recording guitar can be found in the useful links section at the bottom of this article.